shephy4/Research-Cryto-Assitant/README.md

 # Research-Cryto-Assitant.
-This is my submission for the research crypto assistant's test
+This is my submission for the research crypto assistant's test.